sc4311/JupyterVox/ASTVox_Antlr4/doc/conversion_guide.md

 1. atom.pyast_tree <= ast.Constant, fields are,
     1. value <= concatenated string tokens
     2. A separate list "original_strings" is also added to the ast.Constant node with individual strings in STRING+
-    3. String is processes to remove leading and trailing " and '
+    3. String is passed to eval() to remove leading/ending " and ', as well as other special characters.
 ### 2.2.3 atom: "True" | "False"
 1. atom.pyast_tree <= ast.Constant, fields are,
     1. value <= True or False, based on the actual statement text